graviton-browser/graviton-browser/README.md

 The first milestone is to get Graviton to the point where we can distribute alpha builds to interested people, which will auto update indefinitely.
 [The tasks required are tracked here](https://github.com/mikehearn/graviton-browser/projects/1)

+# Artwork credits

+This section will be moved to the about box, once implemented.

+- Background art courtesy of Vexels.
+- Icon courtesy of icons8.com
+- 'Wire One' font courtesy of Google Fonts.